 Exactly which IPs are attempting to break into your site?

 Hackers often use proxies, meaning the IP address shown in the report does not always represent the physical location of the culprit.
 Nevertheless, this report can be useful in identifying the number of hackers (assuming each IP belongs to a single hacker – not always the case).

 If your site has already been hacked, you probably need the help of a security specialist like sitelock.
 And this is probably a good time to admit that we here at the Student Marketing Agency are NOT security specialists.
 But, having been through a few hacking fires, we are getting better at preventing them in the first place.

 Wordfence SecurityAdvisor Service

 Student Marketing Agency now offers its clients security monitoring for their WordPress sites.

 After we install and configure a free firewall on your site, we’ll activate a regular reporting system, allowing you to get complete visibility when someone tries to hack into your site.
-The installation and configuration normally takes about 10 minutes at our usual low programming rate, and the monitoring and reporting thereafter is well worth it.
+The installation and configuration normally take about 10 minutes at our usual low programming rate, and the monitoring and reporting thereafter are well worth it.

 If you are already a client, just contact your Marketing Manager to get started, or add it to your account here:

 If you would like to become a client, you can begin this process by taking advantage of our free strategy session where you can ask a senior advisor how to improve website security and how our students can help you with your marketing.